equphilipp/MEPDesign_EQU/README.md

 # Update the extension

-## Automatic

-Use pyRevit update function
+Do the same as in "Getting Started" as soon as the repository is updated

 ## Functions

 Here is a short description of the existing functions:
-*  PipeSplit: Split pipes by points and distances.
+*  PipeSplit: Split either selected pipes or pipes in current view according to defined length and parameter
+*  PipeDuct: Split either selected ducts or ducts in current view according to defined length and parameter

 # Authors